History

 2007

-- Troubadour celebrates it’s 50th anniversary with a series of shows with James Taylor and Carole King.
-They recreate their original Troubadour debut together along with their original band (Russ Kunkel, Danny Kortchmar and Lee Sklar).
+- Troubadour celebrates its 50th anniversary with a series of shows with James Taylor and Carole King.
+They recreate their original Troubadour debut together with their original band (Russ Kunkel, Danny Kortchmar and Lee Sklar).

 2008